jkenzer/jkenzer/README.md

 - [S-Docs](https://www.sdocs.com/) - Generates PDF documents on platform.
 I can trigger these via Flows, Apex and through the UI using Custom Buttons.
 - [Apex Rollup](https://github.com/jamessimone/apex-rollup/) - When I need to do roll-ups on lookup relationships or using criteria that Salesforce's built in roll-ups just don't handle.
 - DLRS - Declarative Lookup Rollup Summaries.
 Migrating away to Apex Rollup due to performance issues.
-- To A Finish Address Validation
+- [To A Finish Address Validation](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N300000059eEUEAY) - Interface to SmartyStreets to do address validation.
+Great customer service.
-- Datatable
+- [Datatable](https://unofficialsf.com/datatable-lightning-web-component-for-flow-screens-2/) - Very good customizable datatable to use in Flows.

 # Hobby Work